piranhacloud/piranha-server-helloworld/README.md

-# Piranha Server - Hello World
+# Piranha Server Hello World template

 This project delivers you with a template to get started with Piranha Server.